 Instructors can prohibit students from having cell phones, tablets, and laptops with them (e.g., on their desks or in their pockets) during exams.
 Because students will want to have phones or other devices with them before and after exams, it is important that they have some safe and convenient way to store them during an exam.
 You can require that students leave their devices in some safe place outside the exam room or in a designated place within the exam room, or place them in a closed bookbag, or turn them in to the proctors for the duration of the exam.
-Ideally, the devices should be turned off for the duration of the exam.
+Instructors may, and in fact should, require that devices be turned off for the duration of the exam.